danyelfreir/VLN2-H42/Usecases.md

     3.a.
 The potential buyer inserts an amount that is lower than the current highest bid wich is denied by default

-14.
 Name: Receive a bid
-Number: 14
+Number: 15
 Description: Receive a bid on an item
 Priority: High
 Author: Gissur Már
 Source: Nr 13 in requirements
 Actors: Seller
-Precondition: An item must be listed for auction
+Precondition: An item must be listed for auction (Not already sold)
 Postcondition: The seller can decide if he wants to accept or decline after receiving an offer
 Trigger: A buyer makes a bid for a listed item
 Main success scenario:
     1. The seller receives notification regarding a new bid on a listed item of his
     2. The seller reviewes the bid and can accept or decline the offer
-    3.
 Extensions:
     None

-14.
 Name: Reviewing a bid
-Number: 15
+Number: 16
 Description: 14
 Priority: High
 Author: Gissur Már